Herbivore Digestive Processes

 • No humans alive today have massive, blind-pouch hindguts as do mono-gastric herbivores such as rabbits.
 No one confuses our itty bitty appendix for a hindgut, and everyone acknowledges that no digestion occurs in a human appendix.

 • No human being chews the cud.
-There is no nutritional advantage to a human to retch the stomach contents into the mouth.
+There is no nutritional advantage to a human to retch up the stomach contents into the mouth.
 In fact, due to the potent hydrochloric acid in vomit, repeated retching, re-chewing and re-swallowing would certainly damage the mouth and esophageal linings.
 (Not to mention tasting absolutely horrid.)

 • Unlike rabbits and cows, the human digestive system has no enzyme, and no other mechanism for breaking down the very complex cellulose and hemicellulose molecules found in plant cell walls.
 We gain no nutrition whatsoever from either type of cellulose.

-These are profound differences between humans (omnivores),
+These are profound differences between humans (omnivores), and true herbivores.

 Armies of bacteria are active participants in an herbivore’s digestive processes, and then whole regiments of those armies are killed and digested by their plant eater hosts.
 Humans will never get that advantage.